Notselwyn/netkit/CONTRIBUTING.md

 - Implement recipes
 - Implement TLS layer
 - Find bypass for -EKEYREJECTED on secure boot when loading hotswap kmod
+- Fix huge allocs for file read etc
 - Fix exit cmd (free_module does not free the pages to prevent crash)
-- Fix exec cmd stderr (doesn't want to execute with 2>&1)
-- Fix memory leak
 - Find out why kallsyms f->f_op->read_iter is not required from userland